47 Comments

 Expand full comment

-Feb 8·edited Feb 8Liked by Post-liberal Pete
+Feb 8·edited Feb 8Liked by Pete

 It’s literally unsustainable that in order to maintain our current levels of prosperity we have essentially had to transfer a large proportion of the population from having and raising children to wage labour, to the extent the population faces a collapse.
 Whilst this has produced the most prosperous society in history and has made numerous women’s lives more fulfilling and independent, a declining population traps us in a cycle of ever increasing dependency, which is extremely difficult to pull out of.